How much does a small business website really cost in the first year

 What are the hidden ongoing costs of a website

 Beyond the build, plan for recurring costs: hosting, a domain renewal, and maintenance.
 DIY builders add about $200 per year in upkeep (iubenda, 2025), and subscription builders bill every month, commonly $16 to $159 (Verlua, 2026).
-With WordPress the recurring cost is mainly hosting, plus optional paid plugins of roughly $50 to $200 per year (WPBeginner, 2026).
+With a free AI builder like Expert Built, the recurring cost is mainly hosting, with no separate website-software subscription on top.

 How long does it take to build a small business website

 A professional build typically takes 4 to 8 weeks, while a DIY builder can be done in one to three days, and a complex custom website can run 6 months or more (Elementor, 2026).
-A done-for-you AI generator produces the first version in about 2 minutes, after which you add your own details.
+An AI website builder makes your first version quickly, often the same day, after which you add your own details.
 Time and cost usually rise together.

 Is an AI website builder cheaper than a freelancer

 Usually yes for a standard small business website.
-A freelancer or agency charges $2,000 to $10,000 for the project (Space-O Technologies, 2025), while an AI generator that outputs real WordPress can cost only hosting if the build itself is free.
-The thing to check is ownership: make sure you get WordPress files you keep, not a website locked inside the tool.
+A freelancer or agency charges $2,000 to $10,000 for the project (Space-O Technologies, 2025), while a free AI builder like Expert Built costs only hosting.
+The thing to check is that your website lives on your own account so you stay in control, which it does with Expert Built on your own Bluehost account.

 The bottom line

 A small business website can cost anywhere from a hundred dollars to tens of thousands, and the right number depends on how custom your project really is.
-For a standard website, the cheapest durable option is owning your WordPress files and paying only for hosting, which keeps your recurring cost near the price of hosting you would need anyway.
+For a standard website, the cheapest durable option is a free AI website builder where you pay only for hosting, which keeps your recurring cost near the price of hosting you would need anyway.

 Expert Built is built around that model.
-You answer a few questions and get a complete, professional website on real WordPress, free to preview, that you own and edit yourself with the Gutenberg block editor and get online with hosting through Bluehost.
-Expert Built has partnered with Bluehost since 2017 and earns a commission when you host through us, which keeps the website generator free to use.
+You describe your business, and Expert Built turns your description into a detailed prompt for an AI website builder, so your website comes out tailored to you, not generic.
+It is free to use, your website lives on your own Bluehost account, and your first year includes a free domain.
+Expert Built has partnered with Bluehost since 2017 and earns a commission when you host through them, which keeps Expert Built free to use.
 For more, read how Expert Built works.